แก้ไข

 WITH (C1 int, C2 varchar(20), C3 varchar(max)) as rows

-There are some additional options that can be used to adjust parsing rules to custom CSv format:
+There are some extra options that can be used to adjust parsing rules to custom CSV format:

-• ESCAPE_CHAR = 'char' Specifies the character in the file that is used to escape itself and all delimiter values in the file.
+• ESCAPE_CHAR = 'char' Specifies the character in the file that's used to escape itself and all delimiter values in the file.
 If the escape character is followed by a value other than itself, or any of the delimiter values, the escape character is dropped when reading the value.
-The ESCAPE_CHAR parameter will be applied whether the FIELDQUOTE is or isn't enabled.
-It won't be used to escape the quoting character.
+The ESCAPE_CHAR parameter is applied whether the FIELDQUOTE is or isn't enabled.
+It isn't used to escape the quoting character.
 The quoting character must be escaped with another quoting character.
 Quoting character can appear within column value only if value is encapsulated with quoting characters.

 Query DELTA LAKE format